Lisdexamfetamine: Mechanism of action

-Lisdexamfetamine is an inactive prodrug that is converted in the body to dextroamphetamine, a pharmacologically active compound that is responsible for the drug's activity.
-After oral ingestion, lisdexamfetamine is broken down by enzymes in red blood cells to form L-lysine, a naturally occurring essential amino acid, and dextroamphetamine.
+Lisdexamphetamine is an inactive prodrug that is converted in the body to dextroamphetamine, a pharmacologically active compound that is responsible for the drug's activity.
+After oral ingestion, lisdexamphetamine is broken down by enzymes in red blood cells to form L-lysine, a naturally occurring essential amino acid, and dextroamphetamine.
 The half-life of this conversion is roughly 1 hour.
-The conversion of lisdexamfetamine to dextroamphetamine is not affected by gastrointestinal pH and is unlikely to be affected by alterations in normal gastrointestinal transit times.
-Studies show a linear relationship between peak plasma concentration of dextroamphetamine and lisdexamfetamine dose up to lisdexamfetamine doses of 250 mg.
+The conversion of lisdexamphetamine to dextroamphetamine is not affected by gastrointestinal pH and is unlikely to be affected by alterations in normal gastrointestinal transit times.
+Studies show a linear relationship between peak plasma concentration of dextroamphetamine and lisdexamphetamine dose up to lisdexamphetamine doses of 250 mg.

 The optical isomers of amphetamine, i.e., dextroamphetamine and levoamphetamine, are TAAR1 agonists and vesicular monoamine transporter 2 inhibitors that can enter monoamine neurons; this allows them to release monoamine neurotransmitters (dopamine, norepinephrine, and serotonin, among others) from their storage sites in the presynaptic neuron, as well as prevent the reuptake of these neurotransmitters from the synaptic cleft.

-Lisdexamfetamine was developed to provide a long-duration effect that is consistent throughout the day, with reduced potential for abuse.
+Lisdexamphetamine was developed to provide a long-duration effect that is consistent throughout the day, with reduced potential for abuse.
 The attachment of the amino acid lysine slows down the relative amount of dextroamphetamine available in the bloodstream.
-Because no free dextroamphetamine is present in lisdexamfetamine capsules, dextroamphetamine does not become available through mechanical manipulation, such as crushing or simple extraction.
-Lisdexamfetamine is a single-enantiomer dextroamphetamine formula similar to Dexedrine but opposed to other amphetamine based pharmaceuticals such as Adderall, which contains both dextroamphetamine and levoamphetamine at a 3:1 ratio, or racemic mixtures like Evekeo and the presently discontinued Benzedrine which are amphetamine salts with a 1:1 enantiomer ratio.
-Studies conducted show that lisdexamfetamine may have less abuse potential than dextroamphetamine and an abuse profile similar to diethylpropion at dosages that are FDA-approved for treatment of ADHD, but still has a high abuse potential when this dosage is exceeded by over 100%.
+Because no free dextroamphetamine is present in lisdexamphetamine capsules, dextroamphetamine does not become available through mechanical manipulation, such as crushing or simple extraction. lisdexamphetamine is a single-enantiomer dextroamphetamine formula similar to Dexedrine but opposed to other amphetamine based pharmaceuticals such as Adderall, which contains both dextroamphetamine and levoamphetamine at a 3:1 ratio, or racemic mixtures like Evekeo and the presently discontinued Benzedrine which are amphetamine salts with a 1:1 enantiomer ratio.
+Studies conducted show that lisdexamphetamine may have less abuse potential than dextroamphetamine and an abuse profile similar to diethylpropion at dosages that are FDA-approved for treatment of ADHD, but still has a high abuse potential when this dosage is exceeded by over 100%.

 Pharmacokinetics

-Dextroamphetamine concentrations after oral administration of a single equimolar dose of dextroamphetamine sulfate immediate-release (IR) (40 mg; equivalent to 30 mg dextroamphetamine free-base) and lisdexamfetamine dimesylate (100 mg) in healthy adults.
-C_{max}, t_{1/2}, and AUC_{∞} were all similar between the two drugs, while t_{lag} (1.5 hours vs. 0.8 hours) and t_{max} (4.6 hours vs. 3.3 hours) were longer for lisdexamfetamine than with dextroamphetamine.
+Dextroamphetamine concentrations after oral administration of a single equimolar dose of dextroamphetamine sulfate immediate-release (IR) (40 mg; equivalent to 30 mg dextroamphetamine free-base) and lisdexamphetamine dimesylate (100 mg) in healthy adults.
+C_{max}, t_{1/2}, and AUC_{∞} were all similar between the two drugs, while t_{lag} (1.5 hours vs. 0.8 hours) and t_{max} (4.6 hours vs. 3.3 hours) were longer for lisdexamphetamine than with dextroamphetamine.

 Chemistry

-Lisdexamfetamine is a substituted amphetamine with an amide linkage formed by the condensation of dextroamphetamine with the carboxylate group of the essential amino acid L-lysine.
-The reaction occurs with retention of stereochemistry, so the product lisdexamfetamine exists as a single stereoisomer.
-There are many possible names for lisdexamfetamine based on IUPAC nomenclature, but it is usually named as N-[(2S)-1-phenyl-2-propanyl]-L-lysinamide or (2S)-2,6-diamino-N-[(1S)-1-methyl-2-phenylethyl]hexanamide.
+Lisdexamphetamine is a substituted amphetamine with an amide linkage formed by the condensation of dextroamphetamine with the carboxylate group of the essential amino acid L-lysine.
+The reaction occurs with retention of stereochemistry, so the product lisdexamphetamine exists as a single stereoisomer.
+There are many possible names for lisdexamphetamine based on IUPAC nomenclature, but it is usually named as N-[(2S)-1-phenyl-2-propanyl]-L-lysinamide or (2S)-2,6-diamino-N-[(1S)-1-methyl-2-phenylethyl]hexanamide.
 The condensation reaction occurs with loss of water: